Cryptographic Choreographies: Automation of the Projection

 and $B = \{\cexp(\cexp(x,y),z) \doteq \cexp(\cexp(x,z),y)\}$.

 Let $\algeq$ denote the congruence induced by these equations and $=_B$ the congruence induced just by the equation in $B$. \end{definition}

 The functions $\vpair$, $\fst$, $\snd$, $\vinv$, and $\pubk$ should actually be unary functions, because they do not require a key.
-For uniformity we have made them binary functions like all the other destructors and verifiers, and we use $\top$ as a dummy value for the key-position.
+For uniformity, we have made them binary functions like all the other destructors and verifiers, and we use $\top$ as a dummy value for the key-position.

+As all destructors can now be regarded as decryption operators we make no distinction between the concepts in the context of this algebraic theory.

 The reader may be surprised to see a verifier for Diffie-Hellman exponentiation.
 This is because our method below requires that every destructor has a corresponding verifier.
-However, the verifier $\vexp$ exists only pro-forma: if we our procedure runs into a situation where it actually employs $\vexp$, it stops with an error.
-The only situation where it would be employed is, if we have an agent knows both $x$ and a term (equivalent to) $\cexp(t,x)$, but not $t$, and this does not occur in standard uses of Diffie-Hellman.
+However, the verifier $\vexp$ exists only pro forma: if our procedure runs into a situation where it actually employs $\vexp$, it stops with an error.
+The only situation where it would be employed is if we have an agent who knows both $x$ and a term (equivalent to) $\cexp(t,x)$, but not $t$, and this does not occur in standard uses of Diffie-Hellman.

+Thus, $\vexp$ is a tool we use for our proofs, while still preserving soundness: by aborting translation we do not give this unrealistic capability to honest agents, and thus a successful translation is correct if we drop the unrealistic equation $\vexp$.

 A similar question may arise from the destructor and verifier for private keys.
 Many approaches model a public constructor that from a given private key generates a public key; we use here instead a private constructor $\inv$ to map a public key to a corresponding private key; this allows us easily model public-key infrastructures like $\ek(\role A)$ being the public encryption of $\role A$ where $\ek$ is a public function (so every agent can lookup keys).
 The small price to pay is that the inverse mapping from private to public key is called a destructor and that we have a verifier to check if a private key really fits with the public key.